Dallinger/Dallinger/docs/source/dummies_node.rst

         """Raise an error if asked to receive a transmission.""" raise Exception("Sources cannot receive transmissions.")

-This is because Sources, by definition, cannot receive information from other Nodes, they are simply information senders.
-You can send them transmissions whenever you want (which should be never...) but they cannot receive them.
+This is because ``Source``s, by definition, cannot receive information from other ``Node``s, they are simply information senders.
+You can send them Transmissions whenever you want (which should be never...) but they cannot receive them.
 Although, you obviously can overwrite this function again to restore `receive()` to its usual functionality.
 But then why are you using a Source?

-The next class `RandomBinaryStringSource` gives an example of how Source can be extended to create Infos with specific contents.
-A RandomBinaryStringSource is one that sends out strings of length two that consist only of 0s and 1s in a random order.
-Because we are fine for these Infos to be of the base class `Info` we don't need to overwrite the `_info_type()` function, instead we only need overwrite the `_contents()` function with one that creates the binary strings.
+The next class `RandomBinaryStringSource` gives an example of how ``Source`` can be extended to create ``Info``s with specific contents.
+A ``RandomBinaryStringSource`` is one that sends out strings of length two that consist only of 0s and 1s in a random order.
+Because we are fine for these Infos to be of the base class ``Info`` we don't need to overwrite the ``_info_type()`` function, instead we only need overwrite the ``_contents()`` function with one that creates the binary strings.
 Here's the code:
 ::

 	class RandomBinaryStringSource(Source):